 Telomeres are repetitive DNA sequences located at the very ends of our chromosomes. which form a cap like structure that protects the cells from sensing the chromosome tips as ‘damaged’.
 The telomeres shorten with each cell division and have been likened to the fuse on a stick of dynamite, steadily burning away until depending on the type of cell, they either enter apoptosis (cell death) or enter replicative arrest known as senescence once becoming too short.
 It is believed that this cell division timer developed as a means of suppressing tumours and thus preventing cells becoming cancerous and constantly replicating.
 Studies have demonstrated that critically short telomeres present a barrier to prevent cancer (Artandi and DePinho, 2010).

-Certain cells within our tissues have the ability to stabilize telomere lengths more efficiently than others.
+Certain cells within our tissues have the ability to stabilise telomere lengths more efficiently than others.
 Stem and progenitor cells can slow telomere erosion by expression of a ribonucleoprotein complex called telomerase.
 Telomerase is able to lengthen the telomeres by adding additional telomeric repeats preferentially to telomeres that have become critically short and are at the risk of becoming dysfunctional.
 This allows the telomere to lengthen again and thus prevents the cell from entering apoptosis or senescence.
 In direct contrast to stem cells which are able to produce telomerase to a lesser or greater degree depending on cell type, regular somatic cells, which make up the majority of the body, cease expressing telomerase shortly before birth.
-As a result the telomeres shorten in the majority of our cells as we age and whilst the low levels of telomerase expressed in stem cells are not enough to to totally prevent telomere erosion with age, it does slow down down aging significantly.
+As a result, the telomeres shorten in the majority of our cells as we age and whilst the low levels of telomerase expressed in stem cells are not enough to totally prevent telomere erosion with age, it does slow down down ageing significantly.